 -- ORDER BY embedding <=> query_embedding

-The single most important architectural decision in permission-aware AI is whether your agent authenticates as itself or as the user it's acting for.
+The most consequential architectural decision in permission-aware AI is whether the agent authenticates as itself or as the user it acts for.
+Everything else downstream — filter design, audit fidelity, what a compromised credential exposes — falls out of that choice.

-Service account model: The agent has its own identity with broad access.
+Service account model.
+The agent has its own identity with broad access.
 Application code filters results based on the requesting user's permissions.
-This is easier to implement, but it means the agent's credentials are a high-value target.
-If compromised, the attacker gets access to everything the agent can see — which is usually everything.
+Easier to wire up.
+The agent's credentials become a high-value target.
+Compromise it and the attacker gets everything the agent can see, which is usually everything.

-Delegated identity model: The agent receives a short-lived, scoped token that carries the requesting user's identity and permissions.
-Every downstream call — vector search, database query, API request — uses this token.
+Delegated identity model.
+The agent receives a short-lived, scoped token that carries the requesting user's identity and permissions.
+Every downstream call — vector search, database query, API request — runs under that token.
 The agent can only access what the user can access[10].

-The delegated model is strictly better from a security standpoint, but it requires more infrastructure.
-You need a token exchange mechanism (OAuth2 token exchange, or a custom delegation service), and every system in the pipeline needs to honor the delegated token.
-Most vector databases don't natively support this yet, so you end up implementing it at the application layer with pass-through filters.
+Delegated identity is strictly better from a security standpoint, and the price is real infrastructure.
+You need a token exchange mechanism — OAuth2 token exchange, or a custom delegation service — and every system in the pipeline has to honor the delegated token.
+Most vector databases do not natively support this yet, so you end up implementing it at the application layer with pass-through filters.
+The blast radius shrinks from "everything the agent can touch" to "everything the user could already touch."
+That tradeoff is the entire point.

-Extract the user's identity from the incoming request
+Pull the user's identity off the incoming request

 Attach the permission context to every retrieval call

-typescriptconst results = await vectorClient.query({ embedding: queryEmbedding, filter: buildRetrievalFilter(permCtx), token: agentToken, // Carries user identity downstream topK: 25, }); - 4
+typescriptconst results = await vectorClient.query({ embedding: queryEmbedding, filter: buildRetrievalFilter(permCtx), token: agentToken, // User identity, all the way down topK: 25, }); - [04]

 Audit every retrieval with the user's identity attached